pierre-24/scalapacke/docs/dev/tutorial.md

 Thanks to this tutorial, you know understand better how an application using scaLAPACK(e) should be designed.
 Now, the sky is the limit to what you can achieve with those tools 😀

+Now, don't forget to [read about the few quirks of scaLAPACKe](quickstart.md).

 **Few other tutorials on scaLAPACK:**

 + <https://info.gwdg.de/wiki/doku.php?id=wiki:hpc:scalapack>